 Cooling Benchmarking Study Compares Air Conditioner Efficiency in Major World Economies

-CLASP is pleased to announce the publication of the Cooling Benchmarking Study.
-The study, carried out in partnership with Econoler, Navigant, CEIS and ACEEE, provides policy makers and energy efficiency program managers with tools and important insights for developing or updating test procedures, labels, and minimum energy performance standards (MEPS) for room air conditioners (RACs).
+The Cooling Benchmarking Study was carried out by CLASP in partnership with Econoler, Navigant, CEIS and ACEEE.
+It provides policy makers and energy efficiency program managers with tools and important insights for developing or updating test procedures, labels, and minimum energy performance standards (MEPS) for room air conditioners (RACs).
 It also enables the comparison of MEPS stringency and RAC efficiency under various test procedures and energy efficiency (EE) metrics that are currently used in major world economies.

 The ability to compare RAC efficiencies and MEPS stringency across economies enables policy makers and EE program managers to better understand RAC efficiency possibilities, and can lead to technology diffusion.